 It’s the performance of Reed’s poem that’s most disconcerting, though.
 Where it should be rousing, with Reed’s words evoking his own dark vision of ‘60s people-power activism, or at least touching – with one iconic agitator at the edges of rock’s mainstream paying tribute to another – the track is instead MOR nothingness, resembling Reed’s Tai Chi-inspired Hudson River Wind Meditations more than any of the work that made him worthy of idolatry.

-In that recent interview with the New Yorker, Pop is defiant about his place as a performer in this late period of his career, seemingly vowing to work as long as his body allows it.
-His scars remind us of the visceral solutions Pop sought in response to the numbing effects of postwar American conformity: with the violent, Dionysian theatre of his greatest performances, his grotesque decadence in the midst of counter-cultural experimentation and political tumult, his flippancy regarding personal degradation and harm, Pop was the nightmare-come-real of suburbanites who had just about come to terms with Elvis Presley’s hips and “reefer madness”.
-It wouldn’t be reasonable, of course, to expect the same ferocious energy as he approaches his mid-seventies – but when he says “Don’t tell me that I can’t strip off my shirt and go make a big, primitive noise”, God, I wish he would.
+In that recent New Yorker profile, Pop is defiant about his place as a performer in this late period of his career, seemingly vowing to work as long as his body allows it.
+His scars remind us of the visceral solutions Pop sought in response to the numbing effects of postwar American conformity: with the violent, Dionysian theatre of his greatest performances, his grotesque decadence in the midst of counter-cultural experimentation and political tumult, and his flippancy regarding personal degradation and harm, Pop was the nightmare-come-real of suburbanites who had only recently come to terms with Elvis Presley’s hips and “reefer madness”.
+It wouldn’t be reasonable, of course, to expect the same ferocious energy as he approaches his mid-seventies – but when he says, “Don’t tell me that I can’t strip off my shirt and go make a big, primitive noise”, I wish he would.
 Seán Kennedy